hermannm/devlog-kotlin/README.md

 ## Usage

 The `Logger` class is the entry point to `devlog-kotlin`'s logging API.
-You can get a `Logger` by calling `getLogger {}`, which automatically gives the logger the name of its containing class (or file, if defined at the top level).
+You can get a `Logger` by calling `getLogger()`, which automatically gives the logger the name of its containing class (or file, if defined at the top level).

 ```kotlin